Let’s Get a Handle on Some Basic SEO For Your Small Business

 Have you ever searched for something on Google, Bing, Internet Explorer, or any other search engine, and gotten thousands if not millions of results?
-Have you ever wondered why some results are at the top of the listings?
+And have you ever wondered why some results are at the top of the listings?
 I don’t mean the paid advertisements.
-These are sites which are not paying Google, etc. anything to be listed.
+These are sites which are not paying Google, etc. anything for a listing.
+How do they do it?
 They do it with SEO.

 You have several legitimate opportunities to tout your website.
 Best practices in SEO are to use all of them.
 But let’s talk theory first.

 Google’s search algorithms are a closely-guarded trade secret.
 But developers know the following or conjecture as much.

 Keywords and keyword phrases are how people search.
 To find out about zebras, I will probably start by searching for zebra or zebras.
 But if I want zebra print barrettes to give as a gift, then I probably Google zebra print barrettes to cut to the chase.